 Rat traps are specifically designed to Get Rid of rats - not to Get Rid of Squirrels in the Attic!
 I am specifically referring of the snap trap variety of rat traps.
 I have seen a Squirrel that was trapped in one of these snap traps and the trap placed in the Attic 7 years earlier to Get Rid of the Squirrels in the Attic did not kill the Squirrel in the Attic that finally got caught in the Trap.
 The rat trap which was used as a Squirrel Trap was placed in an Attic by a well meaning husband trying to Get Rid of his Squirrels in Attic.
 He had placed about a dozen rat traps in a 2,000 square foot Attic Space.
 The traps had been up in the Attic for 7 years in an attempt to Get Rid of the Squirrels in the Attic!
 A Squirrel ran past one and tripped the rat Trap trigger.
 The rat trap snapped shut on the Attic Squirrel's foot.
 Where do you think this injured Squirrel with a rat Trap attached to its broke and twisted hind leg ran to?
 It ran to a interior house wall where the Squirrels Nest was located.
 There's no place like home - especially if you are injured.
 The Squirrel managed to force its broken and twisted hind leg through the Wall opening in the Attic with the rat Trap still firmly attached.
 But as the Attic Squirrel tried to Get from the interior Wall Space to go back up into the Attic the rat trap used as a Squirrel Trap became jammed / wedged and so was the injured Squirrel.
 Unfortunately the severally injured Squirrel had to be put down.

 Using Poison to Get Rid of Squirrels in the Attic (tree Squirrels - Grey Squirrels Flying Squirrels Or Red Squirrels) is illegal.
 In Pest Control there is a saying "The Label is the Law".
 Every poison used for Pest Control comes with a "label".
 These are not just the labels that are glued onto the containers but instead are "legal documents" that come with the poison - sometimes the legal use info is on the glued on label.
 Nevertheless, the "label" give guidelines for the legal use of the Pest Control product.
 There are no Pesticides sold for use in the USA that are labeled and thus legal for the use to Kill Grey Squirrels Flying Squirrels Or Red Squirrels

 and they have told their customers "the poison is "labeled for rodents and Squirrels are rodents" - but in each case the poison was not labeled for rodents but instead for certain rodents in particular - rats and mice.
 The EPA knows what it is doing in legally registering poisons for Pest Control and the EPA also knows that Squirrels are rodents - but Squirrels are not classified as "vermin" and "health hazards" as mice and rats are - so the EPA does not register Poisons to Kill Squirrels (tree Squirrels - Grey Squirrels Flying Squirrels Or Red Squirrels).
 If you use rat poison to Get Rid of Squirrels in Your Attic - then you are committing at least a misdemeanor in most states and even a felony in a few states.
-Usually the first time a person is caught using rat poison to kill Squirrels in order to Get Rid of Attic Squirrels the authorities give a warning and a fine - usually ranging from $500 to $1,000.
+Usually the first time a person is caught using rat Poison to Kill Squirrels in order to Get Rid of Squirrels in Attic the authorities give a warning and a fine - usually ranging from $500 to $1,000.
 The second offense is usually turned over to the court system and the state in which the crime is committed is prosecuted.
 I once spoke to a Pest Control inspector that told me that he had seen a good deal of persons go to jail because of the illegal use of Pesticides in the state for which he worked.
 The state in which this Pest Control inspector worked classified this act as a felony.
-Using Poison to Kill Squirrels in an attempt to Get Rid of Squirrels in Attic - NOT LEGAL - Bad Idea!
+Using Poison to Kill Squirrels in an attempt to Get Rid of Squirrels in the Attic - NOT LEGAL - Bad Idea!

 If you use a rat Poison to Kill Squirrels to Get Rid of Squirrels in the Attic, besides it being illegal and the risk of it or its young Squirrels dying in Your Attic or home's wall, is the risk of a secondary poisoned sickened or dead family pet.

-Each year there are hundreds of cases of secondary poisonings from a dog or cat chewing on and partially eating poisoned Attic Squirrels or other poisoned Attic rodents.
 If a family pet finds dead Squirrels - and they can smell them out, the pets find what to them is a chewing toy and/or an extra meal.
-As they carry around the dead Attic Squirrels in their mouths, as some kind of trophy won, the family pets are ingesting the very poisons that were use to Get Rid of the Squirrels in Attic.
+As they carry around the dead Squirrels in the Attic in their mouths, as some kind of trophy won, the family pets are ingesting the very poisons that were use to Get Rid of the Squirrels in Attic.
 At the very least, your pet could Get sick and sometimes the pets die.

 This death will occur some times because there is often, over time, more than one dead Squirrel that the pets find and the poisons used to Get Rid of the Squirrels in the Attic then accumulate in the pet's blood stream until it becomes sick and dies, or at least runs up an expensive / costly veterinary bill.

-The pheromones in rodent urine / pee (Attic Squirrels are also classified as rodents) can last / remain in an Attic for up to 2 years after you Get Rid of the Squirrels in the Attic.
+The pheromones in rodent urine / pee (Squirrels in the Attic are also classified as rodents) can last / remain in an Attic for up to 2 years after you Get Rid of the Squirrels in the Attic.
 Tree dwelling Squirrels prefer to live in an Attic for several reasons.
 An Attic is warmer in the winter for the Squirrels, certainly drier for the Squirrels and a whole lot safer for the Squirrels which are trying to Get away from predators by living in Your Attic and Walls.
-And a wall that is accessed through an Attic Space is climate Controlled year round via radiant heating and cooling - warm for the Attic Squirrels in the winter and cool for the Attic Squirrels in the summer.
+And a wall that is accessed through an Attic Space is climate Controlled year round via radiant heating and cooling - warm for the Squirrels in Attic in the winter and cool for the Squirrels in the Attic in the summer.
 Unfortunately, most Attics and Walls are not equipped with flushing toilets for the Squirrels in the Attic and Squirrels in the Walls.
 But this is not a big problem for the Squirrels in Your Attic or Walls - the Squirrels in Your Attic will just urinate and defecate all over Your Attic - And I do mean all over.
 It is amazing to see an Attic where Squirrels have been nesting for years and years.
-There is raisin sized Squirrels dung all over the Attic Space and matted down insulation from the abiding Squirrels which is stained with and has the strong odor of the Attic Squirrels' daily urine deposits.
+There is raisin sized Squirrels dung all over the Attic Space and matted down insulation from the abiding Squirrels which is stained with and has the strong odor of the Squirrels in Attic' daily urine deposits.
 It is truly a nasty place – but not to the Squirrels which are nesting in Your Attic Space.
-The urine and scent glands in the Attic Squirrels’ feet leave pheromone trails behind for years which are like a big welcome mat or “Attic for rent” sign for future Squirrels looking to nest in Your Attic and Walls.
-This is why Trapping Squirrels to Get Rid of Squirrels in Attic, or Poisoning to Get Rid of Squirrels in Attic, or costly house sealing / Squirrels proofing to Get Rid of Squirrels in the Attic has to be done over and over and over by homeowners at great cost / expense each time and most definitely accumulatively to the real owner of the Attic.
+The urine and scent glands in the Squirrels in the Attic’ feet leave pheromone trails behind for years which are like a big welcome mat or “Attic for rent” sign for future Squirrels looking to Nest in Your Attic and Walls.
+This is why Trapping Squirrels to Get Rid of Squirrels in the Attic, or Poisoning to Get Rid of Squirrels in Attic, or costly house sealing / Squirrels proofing to Get Rid of Squirrels in the Attic has to be done over and over and over by homeowners at great cost / expense each time and most definitely accumulatively to the real owner of the Attic.
 I know this from experience and so does my emptied pocketbook.

 I am in the Pest Control business and industry.
 I have the need and requirement to be familiar with all aspects of the industry.
 I now have had a QP License for 10+ years.
 I have QP licenses in two areas of 4 for a General Pest Control Company that makes the company legal to service in those areas.
 I hold the companies required licenses in Turf and Ornamental (insect and disease Pests in plants aka plant Pest Control) and Weed Control/road side spraying.
 I have been a registered employee of this General Pest Control Company for 7 years now and the owner(and my friend) holds to QP licenses in General Pest Control and Termite Control.
 These QP licenses are not an applicators lic. like most field operators have - instead a QP (Qualifying Party) lic. is the one lic. needed to make a whole business legal in the Pest Control area of the lic.
 It is not unlike the difference between a doctor (QP lic.) and a nurse (applicators lic. ) in training and CEU's (continuing education).
 In one of the Pest Control classes I attended for my licenses, taught by a Pest Control inspector, the inspector informed us that integrity was a big part of keeping our state license.
 As part of ensuring and confirming this, the inspectors would “shadow”/observe unawares a Pest Control operator working in the "field" and before an inspector would do a site, chemical, equipment, paper work, and service vehicle inspection he/she would often watch the Pest professional(s) from a distance without the Pest Control operator’s knowledge he/she was being watched/inspected.
 The inspector (now deceased) teaching the class said that in the vast majority of the times an animal Pest was live / cage trapped at a customer’s residence or business the animal Pest was usually unethically released within two blocks of where the Pest was caught.
 In this case the trapped and the released Pest would just scurry to Get back to the capture site.
 Pest Control operators in most states are required to take the Pest at least two miles away from the capture site before releasing it.
 The inspector told the Pest Control class that our license would be in jeopardy if we were found to be engaging in this unethical business practice.